On flat manifold bundles and the connectivity of Haefliger's classifying spaces: Introduction

 \subsection{Acknowledgement}

-The author was partially supported by NSF DMS-2113828 and Simons Foundation (855209, SN).
+The author was partially supported by NSF CAREER Grant DMS-2239106, NSF DMS-2113828 and Simons Foundation (855209, SN).
 The author thanks Gael Meigniez for the discussion about Haefliger-Thurston's conjecture.
 The author also thanks Mike Freedman for the discussion about \Cref{flat}.
 He is also grateful to Jonathan Bowden, Sander Kupers and S\o ren Galatius for their comments.